AbelHristodor/notes-cheatsheets/Software Engineering/Design Patterns.md

 It's worth noting that while the Singleton pattern provides global access to a single instance, it can also introduce **global state**, which might make *testing* and *maintenance* more **challenging**.
 Therefore, its usage should be carefully considered based on the specific requirements of the application.

 ## Observer
-The Observer design pattern is a behavioral design pattern that establishes a one-to-many dependency between objects.
-In this pattern, when one *object* (called the subject) changes its state, all its *dependents* (observers) are notified and updated automatically.
+The Observer design pattern is a behavioral design pattern that establishes a<mark style="background: #FFF3A3A6;"> one-to-many dependency between objects</mark>.
+In this pattern, when one *object* (called the subject) changes its state, all its *dependents* (observers) are n<mark style="background: #FFF3A3A6;">otified and updated automatically</mark>.
 This allows the observers to react to changes in the subject's state without being tightly coupled to it.

 Key features:
 1. **Subject:** This is the object that maintains a list of its dependents (observers) and notifies them of any changes in its state.
-The subject typically provides methods to attach, detach, and notify observers.
+The subject typically <mark style="background: #FFF3A3A6;">provides methods to attach, detach, and notify observers</mark>.
-2. **Observer:** The observer is the interface or base class that defines the update method.
-Concrete observer classes implement this method to receive updates from the subject.
+2. **Observer:** The observer is the <mark style="background: #FFF3A3A6;">interface</mark> or base class that<mark style="background: #FFF3A3A6;"> defines the update method.</mark> Concrete observer classes implement this method to receive updates from the subject.
 Observers are registered with the subject to receive notifications.
 3. **Concrete Subject:** This is the actual subject object that holds the data and state that observers are interested in.
 It maintains a list of its observers and notifies them when its state changes.
 4. **Concrete Observer:** Concrete observer classes implement the observer interface or inherit from the observer base class.
 They register themselves with a subject to receive updates and implement the update method to define their response to changes in the subject's state.